Rob Reiner: Democratic Party activism and criticism of Donald Trump

-Reiner serves on the advisory board of the Committee to Investigate Russia.
-He and David Frum launched the site in September 2017 with Morgan Freeman warning people that "We are at war" and that Russia has attacked the United States.
-Others on the committee's advisory board at the time of launch included James Clapper, Max Boot, Charles Sykes, and Norman Ornstein.
-Additionally, in early November 2020, the advisory board included Evelyn Farkas, Michael Hayden, Michael Morrell, Leon Panetta, and Clint Watts.
+After the 2016 election, Reiner continued to campaign against Donald Trump, calling him racist, sexist, homophobic, and antisemitic.
+He remarked that Harvey Weinstein is a "bad guy" but that Trump was "also an abuser".
+Reiner served on the advisory board of the committee to Investigate Russia.
+He and David Frum launched the site in September 2017, accompanied by a video narrated by Morgan Freeman warning that "We are at war" and that Russia had attacked the United States.
+Other advisory board members at the time of launch included James Clapper, Max Boot, Charles Sykes, and Norman Ornstein.
+The board also included Evelyn Farkas, Michael Hayden, Michael Morrell, Leon Panetta, and Clint Watts.